 Enclosure 1 of the 50.54(f) letter requested each operating power reactor licensee to complete a reevaluation of the seismic hazard that could affect their sites using updated seismic hazard information and present-day regulatory guidance and methodologies to develop a ground motion response spectrum (GMRS).
 The licensee was asked to compare their results to the safe-shutdown earthquake (SSE) ground motion and then report to the NRC in a seismic hazard screening report (SHSR).
 To provide a uniform and acceptable industry response, the Electric Power Research Institute (EPRI) developed a technical report, EPRI 1025287, "Screening, Prioritization and Implementation Details (SPID) for the Resolution of Fukushima Near-Term Task Force Recommendation 2.1: Seismic," and the NRC endorsed the guidance in a letter dated February 15, 2013 (Reference 5.1).
 From November 2012 to May 2014, the NRC and the industry provided guidance for the performance of the reevaluated hazard reviews (References 5.2-5.7).
-The licensee provided a SHSR for Surry (Reference 5.8).
+The licensee provided a SHSR for D.C.
+Cook (Reference 5.8).
+In response to NRC questions noted in a public meeting on July 9, 2014, the licensee provided a supplement to the SHSR (Reference 5.8).

 If the new GMRS was not bound by the current design basis (CDB) SSE, Enclosure 1 of the 50.54(f) letter requested more detailed evaluations of the impact from the hazard.
 Also, the licensee was asked to evaluate whether interim protection measures were needed while the more detailed evaluation was completed.
 By letter dated May 7, 2013, the NRC endorsed industry-developed guidance, a proposed path forward, and schedules, which were provided in a letter from NEI dated April 9, 2013.
-Attachment 1 of the NEI letter contains EPRI Report 300200704, "Augmented Approach for the Resolution of Fukushima Near-Term Task Force Recommendation 2.1: Seismic," to provide the guidance needed to perform an evaluation of any needed interim protective measures (Reference 5.3).
-This expedited seismic evaluation process (ESEP) is a screening, evaluation, and equipment modification process performed by licensees to provide additional seismic margin and expedite plant safety enhancements for certain core cooling and containment components while the more detailed and comprehensive plant seismic risk evaluations are being performed.
-Surry was not required to submit an ESEP report since the SSE bounds the reevaluated GMRS in the 1 to 10 Hertz (Hz) region except for minimal overlap in the 9 to 10 Hz range.
+Attachment 1 of the NEI letter contains EPRI Report 3002000704, "Augmented Approach for the Resolution of Fukushima Near-Term Task Force Recommendation 2.1: Seismic," to provide the guidance needed to perform an evaluation process (ESEP) is a screening, evaluation, and equipment modification process performed by licensees to provide additional seismic margin and expedite plant safety enhancements for certain core cooling and containment components while the more detailed and comprehensive plant seismic risk evaluations are being performed.
+D.C.
+Cook screened in to complete an ESEP report (see References 5.10 and 5.11).
+The NRC staff completed a technical review of the ESEP report and supplemental information provided by the licensee and documented its review in a response letter (Reference 5.13).